Hydraxon91/WorkbooksCombined/Workbooks.md

 The `GROUP BY` clause in `SQL` is used to **group rows that have the same values in specified columns**.
 It is typically used in combination with aggregate functions.
 ###  When would you use `HAVING`?
 The `HAVING` clause in `SQL` is used to **filter the results of a** `GROUP BY` **query** based on the results of aggregate functions applied to groups of rows.
 You would use the `HAVING` clause when you want to **filter the grouped data based on a condition that involves aggregated values**.
+<div style="page-break-after: always; break-after: page;"></div>

 ###  What does a `LEFT OUTER JOIN` do and how does it differ from an `INNER JOIN`?
 Give an example for a result table for each `JOIN` type.

 **`LEFT OUTER JOIN`**:

 - A `LEFT OUTER JOIN`, often simply referred to as a `LEFT JOIN`, **returns all the rows from the left table and the matched rows from the right table**.
-- If there is no match in the right table, NULL values are used for columns from the right table in the result.
+If there is no match in the right table, NULL values are used for columns from the right table in the result.

-**Example**:<br>
+**Example**:

 Using the same `Orders` and `Customers` tables, a `LEFT JOIN` would return all the rows from the `Orders` table and any matching rows from the `Customers` table.
 If there is no matching customer for an order, the `CustomerName` column will contain NULL.

 ```sql